 In 1993, the highly successful This Hour Has 22 Minutes was launched.
 22 Minutes originally featured Cathy Jones, Rick Mercer, Greg Thomey and Mary Walsh - all Newfoundlanders.
 It is a fast-paced and humorous look at Canadian and international politics and events.
 The series was created by Mary Walsh, who departed in 2004 to pursue film roles and to host Mary Walsh: Open Book, a discussion show about books and literature.
 She has returned for guest appearances.

 Rick Mercer left 22 Minutes in 2001 to spend more time on another CBC show he was doing at the time, a satire about the Canadian TV production industry called Made in Canada.
 After Made in Canada went off the air in 2003, Rick became the host and star of Rick Mercer's Monday Report, now known as The Rick Mercer Report.
-While a member of the cast of 22 Minutes, Rick began performing his popular "rant" in which he walks briskly while making scathing social and political comments.
+While a member of the Cast News for canadian shows of 22 Minutes, Rick began performing his popular "rant" in which he walks briskly while making scathing social and political comments.
 "Rick's Rant" is now a regular segment of The Rick Mercer Report.

 On 22 Minutes, Mary Walsh's character, Marg Delahunty, became known for ambushing politicians and other public figures, forcing them to undergo her fearless questioning.
 She would confront them with criticism and motherly guidance, and some of them would squirm uncomfortably at her acerbic remarks.
 She frequently appeared in a bright red costume as "Marg, Princess Warrior" (a parody of Lucy Lawless' Xena, Princess Warrior character.